 The principal considerations in the selection of fellows will be the promise of excellence in an applicant’s dissertation work, the applicant’s capacity to contribute constructively to the fellows’ group and the likelihood that participation in the program will help to shape and improve the applicant’s dissertation.
-Accordingly, preference will be given to applicants who are in the relatively early stages of work on their dissertations.
-Except in extraordinary cases, we do not expect to support students who would be beyond their fifth year of enrollment during the fellowship year.
-Fellows are expected to be enrolled and in residence during the 2017-18 academic year; those who intend to do fieldwork or research away from Princeton for extended periods of time are not eligible.
+Accordingly, preference is given to applicants who are in relatively early stages of work on their dissertations.
+Except in extraordinary cases, UCHV does not expect to support students who would be beyond their fifth year of enrollment during the fellowship year.
+Fellows are expected to be enrolled and in residence during the 2020-21 academic year; those who intend to do fieldwork or research away from Princeton for extended periods of time in 2020-21 are not eligible.

 Those wishing to apply should submit an online application on the Global Programs System (search Program Name: Rockefeller and Show: Scholarship).
-The direct link to the Fellowship application is https://gps.princeton.edu/index.cfm?FuseAction=Programs.ViewProgram&Program_ID=11073

 - a current CV, which should include the length of the program in which the student is enrolled and their current year of enrollment;